 Problem: Traffic has increased in Moose City, and people are getting frustrated with spending a lot of time driving to work, paying more money for gasoline, and having brown, polluted air.
 At the same time, people like being able to drive themselves to where they need to go, when they need to go.
-Some of the negative aspects of air pollution include causing breathing problems in people, acid rain (caused when pollution falls with rain) which pollutes water and soil and deteriorates buildings, and an ugly view of brown skies.
+Some of the negative aspects of air pollution include

 A. Build a light rail system (a type of non-polluting railroad) within the city.
 This would cost \$10,000, but it would last for the next 25-30 years.
-Many taxpayers in the city incorrectly think of public transportation as dirty, unsafe and always late, and may not want to spend the money to build one.
-Through education, you may be able to convince the people who live in Moose City that this is a good idea, since their own health will improve because the light rail doesn't create any pollution.
-If people accept the light rail, the light rail system will make \$2,000 per year from the tickets people purchase to ride.
-You will reduce air and water pollution because you would reduce the number of cars that are releasing pollution from their tailpipe.
+Many taxpayers in the city incorrectly think of public transportation as dirty, unsafe and always late, but hopefully through education, you can convince people their own health will improve because the light rail doesn't create any pollution.
+If people accept the light rail, the light rail system will make \$2,000/year from the

-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? + 3 air quality cards Light rail would reduce air pollution from cars, trucks, and buses. + 2 water quality cards Without excess air pollution, acid rain will decrease. +1 biodiversity cards Better quality ecosystems means more organisms + 3 human health cards Human health will improve, especially those with allergies and respiratory problems. - \$10,000 It is expensive now, but it will begin to make money after five years.
-Residents who like this idea: 80%
+Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? + 3 air quality cards Light rail would reduce air pollution from cars, trucks, and buses. + 2 water quality cards Without excess air pollution, acid rain will decrease. + 3 human health cards Human health will improve, especially those with allergies and respiratory problems. - \$10,000 It is expensive now, but it will begin to make money after five years.
+Residents who like this idea: 80% tickets.